 Three new Idaho State University health sciences programs will add to Idaho’s workforce

-一道本不卡免费高清In addition, a fully online Master of Science in Health Informatics will now be offered as an alternative to ISU’s already established, traditional face-to-face version of this program.
-Over time, the face-to-face program will eventually be phased out when the online Master of Science in Health Informatics program is fully implemented.
-This degree “helps bridge the gap between the medical and administrative knowledge possessed by health care personnel and the information technology knowledge possessed by informaticists,” said Velma Payne, director for the program.
+In addition, a fully online Master of Science in Health Informatics (MSHI) will now be offered as an alternative to ISU’s already established, traditional face to face MSHI.
+Over time, the face to face program will eventually be phased out when the online MSHI program is fully implemented.
+The MSHI degree “helps bridge the gap between the medical and administrative knowledge possessed by healthcare personnel and the information technology knowledge possessed by informaticists”, according to Velma Payne, director for the program.
 The new online format will accommodate up to 20 students each semester.

-At the same time, the curriculum will be enhanced to pursue accreditation from the Commission on Accreditation for Health Informatics and Information Management, which will allow students to prepare and sit for a number of health informatics certification exams.
-Currently, there are no Commission on Accreditation for Health Informatics and Information Management accredited online programs in Idaho, Wyoming, Montana, Nevada or Washington, making the proposed online program from ISU more competitive.
-The proposed restructure and curriculum changes will support ISU’s program meeting the 2018 Commission on Accreditation for Health Informatics and Information Management accreditation requirements.
-Graduation from this type of accredited program is required to be eligible to sit for American Health Informatics Management Association professional certification exams.
+At the same time, the curriculum will be enhanced to pursue accreditation from the Commission on Accreditation for Health Informatics and Information Management (CAHIIM), which will allow students to prepare and sit for a number of Health Informatics Certification Exams.
+Currently, there are no CAHIIM accredited online programs in Idaho, Wyoming, Montana, Nevada, or Washington, making the proposed online MSHI from ISU more competitive.
+The proposed restructure and curriculum changes will support ISU’s program meeting the 2018 CAHIIM accreditation requirements.
+Graduation from a CAHIIM accredited program is required to be eligible to sit for American Health Informatics Management Association professional certification exams.

-一道本不卡免费高清“Overall, ISU is poised and committed to continue enhancing our program offerings in the health sciences directly in response to the workforce needs of Idaho and the United States,” Force said.
+“Overall, ISU is poised and committed to continue enhancing our program offerings in the health sciences directly in response to the workforce needs of Idaho and the United States,” Force explains.
 “ISU remains the destination for health professions education in Idaho.”